-Austrian credit institutes, like all European banks, continued to focus on their strategies concerning lending business in connection with increasing regulatory framework such as regulations relating the determination of risk-weighted assets and own funds.
-EBA (European Banking Authority) stress tests are growing in importance in this context.
+Apart from the impact of the COVID-19 pandemic, Austrian credit institutes, like all European banks, have continued to focus on their strategies concerning lending business in connection with an increasing regulatory framework, such as regulations relating to the determination of risk-weighted assets and own funds, though the effectiveness of these regulations has been partly diluted by legislative exceptions with respect to the COVID-19 pandemic.
+European Banking Authority (EBA) stress tests are growing in importance in this context.

-Austrian credit institutions have also continued to deal with their fair share of non-performing loans, which kept the market on trading with such non-performing loans active, with the CESEE region being mainly responsible for non-performing loans in the portfolios of Austrian banks' subsidiaries.
+Austrian credit institutions have also continued to deal with their fair share of non-performing loans, which kept the market trading with such non-performing loans active, with the CESEE region being mainly responsible for non-performing loans in the portfolios of Austrian banks' subsidiaries.

-The Act on the Recovery and Resolution of Banks (Sanierungsund Abwicklungsgesetz (BaSAG), implementing the Bank Recovery and Resolution Directive 2014/59/EU (BRRD)) covers CRR credit institutions and CRR investment firms, including certain CRR financial institutions, financial holding companies and branches of third-country institutions to the extent they are part of a group of credit institutions.
+The Act on the Recovery and Resolution of Banks (Sanierungsund Abwicklungsgesetz (BaSAG), implementing the Bank Recovery and Resolution Directive 2014/59/EU (BRRD)), covers EU Capital Requirements Regulation (CRR) credit institutions and CRR investment firms, including certain CRR financial institutions, financial holding companies and branches of thirdcountry institutions.
 BaSAG, which came into effect on 1 January 2015, requires "recovery plans" to be drawn up by institutions to identify impediments and outline measures which could guarantee effective resolutions.
-The impact of this Act to the lending market might be described as having a confidence-building effect, in particular with respect to the syndicated loan market.
+The impact of this Act on the lending market might be described as having a confidence-building effect, in particular with respect to the syndicated loan market.
 In November 2018, the Austrian federal government decided to restructure the banking supervisory framework by bundling supervision over the financial market with the Austrian Financial Market Authority (FMA).
 This took effect on 1 January 2020.

-Additionally, particularly in syndicated loan scenarios, the Austrian Act on Financial Collateral (Finanzsicherheiten-Gesetz (FinSG)), which regulates the granting and enforcement of financial collateral arrangements between participants in the financial markets, is becoming increasingly important.
+Additionally, particularly in syndicated loan scenarios, the Austrian Act on Financial Collateral (Finanzsicherbeiten-Gesetz (FinSG)), which regulates the granting and enforcement of financial collateral arrangements between participants in the financial markets, is becoming increasingly important.
 The FinSG provides for wider and less regulated means of enforcement of the collateral and in particular provides for the option to agree on an immediate realisation of the collateral if an insolvency, liquidation, or reorganisation proceeding is opened against the collateral provider.